c-higashi/my_playwright_test/README.md

 All tests are contained in [saucedemo.spec.ts](./tests/saucedemo.spec.ts).

 ### Executing the tests
-Pease run the following commands to checkout and run the tests.
+Pease run the following commands to check out and run the tests.
 ```bash
 git clone https://github.com/c-higashi/saucedemo.git
 cd saucedemo